parallel-fs-utils/fs-drift/README.md

 gives you parameter names and brief reminder of what they do.

+--input-yaml

+Default: None -- if specified, input parameters will be read from this file.
+YAML format is sometimes more convenient for CI test systems.
+There are some restrictions.
+The YAML parameter value will override any value entered on the command line.
+Omit the double hyphen at the beginning of the parameter name when entering them in a yaml file.
+Where single dashes are used in parameter names, they must be replaced with underscore character.
+So for example "--max-files 5" becomes "max_files: 5".

 --top-directory

 Default: /tmp/foo -- where fs-drift puts all its files.
 Note: YOU must create this directory.
 Since the design center for fs-drift is distributed filesystems, we don't support multiple top-level directories (yet).  fs-drift leaves any existing files or subdirectories in place, so that it can be easily restarted - this is important for a longevity test.
 However, the network_shared/ subdirectory inside the top directory is recreated each time it is run.